mhetrerajat/aviyel-assignment/README.md

 </details>

+### Execution Instruction

 The ETL pipeline involves three stages i.e `raw`, `preprocess` and `metrics`.
 Each one of them depends on previous stage so they need to be triggered in specific order.
 This is simplified by configuring an ETL pipeline and details about trigger a pipeline is show in [here](#trigger-etl-pipeline)

+NOTE: Recommended way to execute is using [Drake based ETL Pipeline](#trigger-etl-pipeline)

 However, each stage can be run independently for debugging purpose.
-Instructions to run stage is as follows,
+Instructions to run each stage is as follows,

 - Run following command to execute `raw` stage.
 This fetches data using YouTube Data API.
 It fetches search query result for `python` keyword and then fetches video details for each search result